By Teachers, For Teachers

 Learning is also a means of assessment, assessment drives instruction.
 Assessment resembles good instruction when it occurs during typical learning activities.
 In order to facilitate learning I will involve students in the process of assessment by showing them rubrics of their work, giving them a self-check and self-evaluation exercise, and then have them learn self-appraisal.
 This will help the students develop the ability to judge their own accomplishments and to set goals for themselves.

-Your resume is the most important piece of your professional portfolio.
+Your resume (and a good cover letter) is the most important piece of your professional portfolio and an important step on the way to help you get a teaching job.
 This is the first glimpse prospective employers get of you, so you better make it stand out.
 All of the items you list on this document will serve as a catalyst for the rest of your portfolio.
 Focus on making it look professional and include certification, education, teaching experience, professional goals and related qualifications.
 Once you have written your resume then can expand and showcase the items you listed in your portfolio.

 Although your resume may list your degree, awards and certificates, now is the chance for you to physically show off your accomplishments.
 In this section of your teaching portfolio, include a copy of your degree, teaching license, awards of honor and specialized training certificates.